This article has links to products and services we love, which we may make commission from.

 Boston Women’s Holiday Market in Brighton

-Head to The Charles River Speedway in Brighton (525 Western Ave) for yet another one-off Boston Women’s Market holiday events!
+Head to The Charles River Speedway in Brighton (525 Western Ave) for yet another one-off Boston Women’s Market holiday event!

 Shop from local vendors, and enjoy sipping and tasting your way through, courtesy of local producers.